sergiodxa/personal-api/data/essays/documentation.md

 ## Write as Much as You Can and as Less as Possible

 The API documentation should be as completd as possible and that mean you need to write a lot of example codes and text.
-But at the same time there's not a single person who want to read a book just to understand a single API endpoints.
+But at the same time there's not a single person who want to read a book just to understand a single API endpoint.

 This led us to try to write as less as possible and make the documentation super simple.
-The simpler and completed the docs the easier the users will pick the API and use it.
+The simpler and completed the docs most possible the users will understand the API and use it.

 ## The Design Matters